santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/publications.md

 <h1>Graphical abstracts</h1>

-Explore the graphical abstracts of my published papers, visually summarizing the key findings and contributions of each research work.
-Click on the images to access the respective publications and delve into the details of these studies.
+A visual summary of the key findings of each of my published papers.
+Click on the images to access the respective publications and gain insights into the diverse topics I have contributed to in the field of evolutionary genomics.
+A list of all my publications is given below.

 {% include my-gallery.html folder="/images/thumbs" %}

 <h1>List of publications</h1>

-Below are all my published papers.
 Each entry provides a link to the original paper for further reading.
-Additionally, a direct download button is available for the PDF version of each publication, granting you access to the full content of each work.
-Feel free to explore these papers to gain insights into the diverse topics I have contributed to in the field of evolutionary genomics.
+Additionally, a direct download button is available for the PDF version of each publication, granting access to the full content of each work.

 <ol reversed start="8">